-7.2.3 Review of Amendment Request and Categorization of Amendment
+7.2.3 Review of Amendment Request and Categorization of Amendment a) Is the amendment consistent with this Technical Bulletin?

 The proponent(s) is responsible for screening amendment requests to determine if the request should proceed through the amendment process, and for categorizing the amendment as minor or major.
 This determination will ensure the appropriate degree of public consultation for the plan amendment.